 About Us

-Hudson Valley History & Art is run by Blauweiss Media, comprised of Stephen Blauweiss and Karen Berelowitz and based in Kingston, New York.
-Our projects focus on documenting and presenting the arts, architecture, and New York history through engaging live and online presentations, short films, books, and museum-quality exhibitions.
+Hudson Valley History & Art is run by Blauweiss Media, comprised of Stephen Blauweiss and Karen Berelowitz and based in Kingston, New York with a new project in Leuven, Belgium.
+Our projects focus on documenting and presenting the arts, architecture, and history through engaging live and online presentations, short films, books, and museum-quality exhibitions.
 To view our short films about regional artists, please click here.

 Stephen Blauweiss